-WAS last Tuesday’s five-team, 10-player rigodon in the PBA the biggest in league history?
+WAS the January 2013's five-team, 10-player rigodon in the PBA the biggest in league history?

 Here’s a summary of the players the five teams ended up with in a trade that had needed four transactions to complete: